digipolisantwerp/auth_aspnetcore_deprecated/README.md

 JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyProviderUrl | The url to the Jwt signing key provider endpoint.|
-jwtSigningKeyProviderApikey | The api key for the signing key provider authentication.|
-JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10 TokenRefreshRoute | The route used for the token refresh endpoint.| auth/token/refresh PermissionsRoute | The route used for the permissions endpoint.| auth/user/permissions
+JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 1440 (24 hours) TokenRefreshRoute | The route used for the token refresh endpoint.| "auth/token/refresh" PermissionsRoute | The route used for the permissions endpoint.| "auth/user/permissions"

 Options used for JwtHeaderAuth